 The same is true in the recent surge in flair gas energy usage.
 Miners are continuing to adapt in search of more inexpensive output.

-To take it further, nuclear plants are being decommissioned around the world due to their difficulty of remaining profitable in comparison to substations and traditional power grids.
-What if energy companies harness this untapped resource of wasted energy to power a massive adoption of bitcoin mining infrastructure?
+To take it further, nuclear plants are being decommissioned around the world due to their difficulty in remaining profitable in comparison to substations and traditional power grids.
+What if energy companies harness this untapped resource of wasted energy to power a massive adoption of Bitcoin mining infrastructure?

 All of this lends credence to the hypothesis that Bitcoin is galvanizing the use of renewable energy.

-Bitcoin, with it’s huge renewable energy foundation, will be too good to pass up.
+With its huge renewable energy foundation, Bitcoin will be too good to pass up.

-Based on a 2014 study, gold production expends roughly 132 terrawatt-hours of energy per year.
-Compare that to Bitcoin’s 105 terrawatt-hours, as of 2021.
-These are fairly similar in energy output, however the large difference to be seen is just below the surface (no pun intended).
+Based on a 2014 study, gold production expends roughly 132 terawatt-hours of energy per year.
+Compare that to Bitcoin’s 105 terawatt-hours as of 2021.
+These are fairly similar in energy output.
+However, the large difference to be seen is just below the surface (no pun intended).

 Modern industrial gold mining destroys landscapes and creates huge amounts of toxic waste.
 Due to the use of dirty practices such as open pit mining and cyanide heap leaching, mining companies generate about 20 tons of toxic waste for every 0.333-ounce gold ring.
 The waste, usually a gray liquid sludge, is laden with deadly cyanide and toxic heavy metals.

-As the world is hungry for more wealth, gold miners are beginning to look to the sea bed and oceans to begin large scale mining.
-How do we expect this will turn out, based on the damage already being done with land mining?
-Answer: not good.
+As the world is hungry for more wealth, gold miners are beginning to look to the sea bed and oceans to begin large-scale mining.
+How do we expect this to turn out, based on the damage already done with land mining?

 As Vijay Boyapati pointed out in his article, The Bullish Case of Bitcoin, it is not just the financial systems that must be accounted for, but everything that is needed to uphold it.
 That is the measure of the true environmental impact of today’s fiat monetary systems.

-On the surface there are the people, buildings, banks, computers and commuting systems to consider.
+On the surface, there are people, buildings, banks, computers, and commuting systems to consider.
 But what backs fiat systems since it came off the gold standard?

 Bitcoin has Proof of Work.
-Fiat currency has politics and military.
+Fiat currency has politics and the military.